Travel Safeguards: How to Stop Your Valuables Going Missing on the Road

 • Secondary stash (hidden): backup card + most cash + spare SIM pin tool / small key (if needed)

-• Accommodation safe/locked bag: only items we can afford to be without for a few hours (never our passport unless we truly don’t need it)
+• Accommodation safe or locked bag: only items we can afford to be without for a few hours (never our passport unless we truly don’t need it)

 We also split items between us if we’re travelling as a pair.
 That way, if one bag goes missing, we still have a way to pay, identify ourselves, and keep moving.